Divi Review 2026 – Is it The Best WordPress Theme? My Experience & Viewpoints

 Working With the Visual Editor (The Divi UI Experience & Page Building Process)

-Before I could even begin anything, the first thing I noticed in the UI was the plus icon, and it asked me to start by adding a row.
+Before I could even begin anything, I noticed the plus icon in the UI, which prompted me to start by adding a row.

 everything starts with a plus icon